 As if keeping your balance atop a floating vessel wasn’t enough, you need to consider what you will wear while paddle boarding.
 Yes, you need to consider your paddle boarding attire before you venture out.
 Depending on the season and the physical demands of your paddling intent you’ll want to ensure that you are both safe and comfortable.
 Don’t worry, we have you covered!
 Check out this beginner’s guide on what to where when paddle boarding!

 Is paddle boarding good exercise?
 Why yes it is… and it’s good fun too!
 We think the best forms of exercise are the ones you look forward to and hardly realize you are exercising!
 A bad day out on the water beats any day in the gym.
 Zoe and I love paddle boarding.
 Each time we go for a really long excursion, especially if we haven’t paddled in a while, we are really sore the next day.
-This, to me is further prove that we were getting a really good workout while having fun on the water.
+This, to me is further prove that we were getting a really stand up paddle board workout while having fun on the water.

 You see paddle boarding really works your whole body… even your toes.
 I’ve noticed that my toes get a supreme workout whenever I’m forced to balance through really rough conditions!